MathiildaS/pie-render/README.md

 This project is licensed under the MIT License

 ## Feedback
-For further questions, feedback or suggestions, feel free to reach out via email: ms228qs@student.lnu.se
+For further questions, feedback or suggestions, feel free to [e-mail me](mailto:ms228qs@student.lnu.se)!